What is a Dendrogram?

 A common mistake people make when reading dendrograms is to assume that the shape of the dendrogram gives a clue as to how many clusters exist.
 In the example above, the (incorrect) interpretation is that the dendrogram shows that there are two clusters, as the distance between the clusters (the vertical segments of the dendrogram) are highest between two and three clusters.

-Such an interpretation is justified only when the ultrametric tree inequality holds, which, as mentioned above, is very rare.
+Interpretation of this kind is justified only when the ultrametric tree inequality holds, which, as mentioned above, is very rare.
 In general, it is a mistake to use dendrograms as a tool for determining the number of clusters in data.
 Where there is an obviously “correct” number of clusters this will often be evident in a dendrogram.
 However, dendrograms often suggest a correct number of clusters when there is no real evidence to support the conclusion.

 We hope you're now an expert in dendrograms!
 If you want to find out more data science terminology, check out our "What is" and "How to" series.
 Or even better, create your own hierarchical cluster for free!